tonyelhabr/bdb2021/README.md

 relative to a specified sideline, distance between receivers—and (2) the routes run by the receivers.
 The former can be inferred from the `x` and`y` fields in the tracking data, and the latter is provided explicitly.
-Upon visual investigation, it was found that this method is much too sensitive to the author’s definition of pick route combinations (e.g. SLANT + OUT for two receivers, SLANT + x + OUT for 3 receivers, etc.) and too naive to the fact that the same type of route (e.g. a SLANT) can be run in a myriad of styles.
+Upon visual investigation, I found that this method is much too sensitive to some strict definition of pick route combinations (e.g. SLANT + OUT for two receivers, SLANT + x + OUT for 3 receivers, etc.) and too naive to the fact that the same type of route (e.g. a SLANT) can be run in a myriad of styles.
 Below is an example.